 - Grease the bowl with olive oil, return the dough to it, turn the dough upward to coat the entire ball and cover the bowl with a towel, plate or lid.
 Let proof for about 1 hour, or until the dough has doubled in size.

-- Generously grease a 9- by 13-inch metal cake pan or glass baking dish with butter or coconut oil.
-Olive oil alone may not prevent your focaccia from sticking to the pan, whereas a barrier created by the butter or coconut oil will.
+- Generously grease a 9- by 13-inch metal cake pan or glass baking dish with butter or vegan butter.
+Olive oil alone may not prevent your focaccia from sticking to the pan, whereas a barrier created by the solid fat will.
 After greasing the pan, pour in 1 tablespoon of olive oil and spread it evenly around the bottom.

 - Punch down the dough and pull the edges toward the deflated center.
 Turn the dough out of the bowl and into the pan.
 Roll the dough upward to coat the entire surface in oil.
 This will prevent the dough from drying out as it proofs.
 Gently stretch the dough toward the corners of the pan.
 It won’t fill the pan at this point.
 Cover with an inverted baking sheet and refrigerate overnight for at least 8 hours and up to 16.
 The dough will double in size.
 (See Note on same-day baking.)